gvwilson/thirdbit/src/fiction/in-heck/index.md

 Suddenly there was a dirty gray ceiling over them.
-The squelch of treads and mechanical feet on swampy ground gave way to the click and clatter of metal on concrete.
+The squelch of treads and mechanical feet on swampy ground gave way to their click and clatter on concrete.
 The last of the daylight vanished as they turned a corner in whatever tunnel they had entered.

 Gumption's heart hammered as they hurried forward in darkness.
-After what felt like forever but was probably only a few seconds the darkness lightened.
+After a few seconds that seemed much longer, the darkness lightened.
-Something heavy and metallic clanged up ahead.
+Something heavy clanged metallically up ahead.

 The bots dropped him unceremoniously on the concrete and scuttled, slithered, or rolled away.
-He scrambled angrily to his feet.
+Gumption scrambled angrily to his feet.
-"Thanks for your help," he muttered as Dockety came up beside him.
+"Thanks for your help," he muttered to Dockety.

 "This one did not feel help was necessary," the bot replied.

-The room was a workshop lit by a pair of dull orange light panels.
+They were in a workshop lit by a pair of dull orange light panels.
 Mismatched tables stood against the walls, each piled high with salvaged parts and scraps of metal.
 Pulleys hung from the ceiling on cables and chains above band saws,